hlship/t5-hibernate-notx/README.md

 Add the correct dependency to your project:

-    compile "com.howardlewisship.t5-hibernate-notx:web:0.0.1-SNAPSHOT"
+    compile "com.howardlewisship:t5-hibernate-notx-web:0.0.1-SNAPSHOT"

-If you are building a standalone application, and not a Tapestry 5 application, you can use the `core` (not `web`) module.
+If you are building a standalone application, and not a Tapestry 5 application, you can use the `t5-hibernate-notx-core` (instead of `t5-hibernate-notx-web`) module.

 Just having the module on the classpath will let it initialize and override select parts of Tapestry's default Hibernate support.